Greek Yogurt on Keto: Is It Keto-Friendly At All?

 • Net carbohydrates: 9.8 grams

-This full-fat yogurt is the only one in our comparison to having a fat-to-net carbohydrate ratio greater than 1.
+This full-fat yogurt is the only one in our comparison with a fat-to-net carbohydrate ratio greater than 1.

-Unlike all other yogurt variants, proteins dominate here instead of carbohydrates, which can be advantageous for weight lifting.
+Unlike all other yogurt variants, proteins dominate here instead of carbohydrates, which can benefit weight lifting.

 Thus, plain Greek yogurt with less than 10 grams of net carbohydrates per cup is a reasonable option on the keto diet.
-Therefore, you could consume up to 5 cups a day, as long as you otherwise avoid carbohydrates.
+Therefore, you could consume up to 5 cups daily without carbohydrates.

 Finally, fat and carbohydrate content is moderate, while protein content is high.
 Due to the 75-80% fat, 20-25% protein, and 5-10% carbohydrate macronutrient distribution, even plain Greek yogurt isn’t that great on keto.